 Bible Reading: Zech 7:8-14.

-Thought for today: Giving God His share of the produce.
+Thought for today: Give God His share of the produce.

 Let us pray: God, help us this Lent and all the days of our lives to willingly give you your share of the produce – Amen.

 You are free to share this reflection with others if you consider it worthy.